Ireland knocked out of T20 World Cup

 Namibia captain Gerhard Erasmus hit 53 not out from 49 balls and David Wiese an unbeaten 28 from 14 to seal victory with nine balls to spare.

-It is the first time Namibia, the lowest ranked side in the World Cup, have reached the main draw.
+Namibia, the lowest ranked side in the World Cup, are playing in their first T20 World Cup.

-In finishing as runners-up in Group B, they will join India, Pakistan, New Zealand, Pakistan and Scotland in Group 1 of the Super 12s.
+In almost certainly finishing as runners-up in Group A, they will join India, Pakistan, New Zealand, Afghanistan and Scotland in Group 2 of the Super 12s.

-Sri Lanka, who qualified as Group B winners on net run-rate, will play the Netherlands in the final preliminary stage match in Sharjah at 15:00 BST.
+Sri Lanka, whose position as Group A winners is all but certain, play the Netherlands in the final preliminary stage match in Sharjah at 15:00 BST.

 - From paneer to pioneer: Greg Jenner and guests examine the man credited with Britain's first curry house